dustinpfister/blog_posts/_posts/nodejs-filesystem-open.md

 layout: post
 categories: node.js
 id: 570
-updated: 2019-11-26 12:14:15
+updated: 2019-11-26 19:15:32
-version: 1.1
+version: 1.2
 ---

-So in most of my nodejs project I just use the fs.writeFile, and fs.readFile methods.
+So in most of my nodejs projects I just use the fs.writeFile, and fs.readFile methods when it comes to working with files.
 With many of my projects just working with those methods get the job done just file.
-However of course there are more tools in the box, and sometimes it might be better to go with the fs.open method, and then methods like fs.write, and fs.read.
+However of course there are more tools in the box, and sometimes it might be better to go with the [fs.open](https://nodejs.org/api/fs.html#fs_fs_open_path_flags_mode_callback) method, and then methods like fs.write, and fs.read.

 <!-- more -->